tayharvey/cup2gram/README.md

 1. Open Chrome web browser and access the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/cup2gram/obcfddpfmiopcafbphnomjepgopgigah).
 2. Click "Add to Chrome".
 ![Add to Chrome](images/add_to_chrome.png)
 3. The window shown below will appear, notifying the user of the extension's Site access capabilities.
-Click "Add extension".
+Click "Add extension". <br />
 ![Site access](images/site_access.png)
-4. When the extension has been successfully added, the window below will appear, noting that the icon need only be clicked to be used.
+4. When the extension has been successfully added, the window below will appear, noting that the icon need only be clicked to be used. <br />
 ![Extension added](images/extension_added.png)
 5. Visit a recipe webpage to see how Cup2Gram converts ingredient quantities and units.